 The Learn to Skate/Learn to Play program is for children between the ages of 4-12 who are just getting started.
 They are provided with hockey equipment and ice skates and begin the process of getting comfortable on the ice and learning the rules of the game.
 This is where they begin to build confidence and an appreciation for the game and their coaches.

-Age specific on ice activities for students from 4-17 include skills development sessions and game setting scrimmages.
-Eventually students take part in intramural scrimmages to begin gaining in-game experience and then home and travel exhibition games against teams from the local New York City and Westchester community, New Jersey and Connecticut.
+Age-specific on-ice activities for students from 4-17 include skills development sessions and game setting scrimmages.
+Eventually students take part in intramural scrimmages to begin gaining in-game experience, and then home and travel games against teams from the local New York City and Westchester community, New Jersey, Connecticut, and Long Island.

 These programs focus on academic achievement and character development for students between the age of 9-13.
 Through education programming, we give participants an opportunity to develop their academic skills, and by doing so, demonstrate IHIH’s motto: “Education is our Goal.”
 Students are required to attend weekly classroom sessions as a condition for participation in the hockey program.

-The IHIH afterschool curriculum teaches geography, history, and social studies, and skills in math, reading, and writing, using hockey as the central reference for study.
+The IHIH after-school enrichment curriculum teaches geography, history, and social studies, and skills in math, reading, and writing, using hockey as the central reference for study.
 This includes hockey literature, cities, statistics, players, rules of play, etc.

 IHIH has made literacy a focus of its educational programming.

 Four years ago, Book Club was created for our participants from the ages of 9-16 to enhance their reading skills as well as promote a love of reading.
 This year, students read Jean Beliveau: My Life In Hockey about the Hall of Fame center who won 10 Stanley Cups as a player.